 Your cancer treatment may curb your appetite and sap your energy.
 Choosing the right foods can help you feel better, stronger, and more energetic.

 Ask your doctor if nutrition counseling is available at your cancer center.
-If not, he can refer you to a dietitian who has experience working with lymphoma patients.
+If not, they can refer you to a dietitian who has experience working with lymphoma patients.